Service Users

 Open Doors International Language School

-Open Doors International Language School (ODILS) is a faith-based charity that primarily serves those living in Plymouth and then travel to work in area of Cornwall, where English is their second language.
-Website / Facebook
+Open Doors International Language School (ODILS) is a faith-based charity that serves people living in the Plymouth area (including those who may travel to work in Cornwall) where English is their second language.
+We provide ESOL tuition, IELTS, teacher training and employment mentoring for refugees and asylum seekers.
+Telephone: 01752 258 770 Email: [email protected] Website / Facebook

 16 August 2016|